nathanielburman/spell-transformation-elf/README.md

 3. my horns flower in the spring
 4. my flowers have nectar and reproduce

+my Horns
-there are various forms of wood elf horn.
+1. there are various forms of wood elf horn.

-horns are solid wood and come in an infinite amount of varieties.
+2. horns are solid wood and come in an infinite amount of varieties.

+my Hair
 my hair is woven with my memories

+My Ears
 my ears are pointier

+my Back
-my back is split into portals where fairies can fly to and from
+is split into portal tattoos where fairies can fly to and from

+additional
+1 loving fairy woman in a bottle
+2 enemies fairy woman & fairy spider